aleb/reqtraq/certdocs/TRAQ-138-SDD.md

 - two git commit IDs (or git refs): in this case the report will contain all requirements that were changed between the given commits.
 If the 2nd commit id is missing, the current state of the repository is used.

-Suggested usage (the directory in which reqtraq is run determines the project for which the report is generated):
+Suggested usage (the directory in which Reqtraq is run determines the project for which the report is generated):

 ```
 reqtraq report